Standards & Grading

-Approaching Level (AL): This is a description of student progress on a learning target.
-The student is making progress towards meeting the basic/foundational knowledge and skills of the learning target.
+Approaching Level (AL): The learner is making progress towards meeting the basic/foundational knowledge and skills of a learning target.
 This is not a passing grade.

-Basic Level (BL): This is a description of student progress on a learning target.
-Student has mastered the basic/foundational knowledge and skills of a learning target.
+Basic Level (BL): Student has demonstrated the basic/foundational knowledge and skills of a learning target.
 This is a passing grade.

 Content: The things we teach students to know: Dates, names, facts, functions, historical figures, etc. are all part of content.
 Goes hand-in-hand with skills.

-Extends Level (EL): This is a description of student progress on a learning target.
-Learner has demonstrated a level of understanding that is beyond the complex knowledge and skills of the Power Standard.
+Extends Level (EL): Learner has demonstrated extensive and/or complex knowledge and skills of a learning target.
 This is a passing grade.

 Evidence: Student work that shows a student has learned content and skills in a standard.

 Formative assessment: Something teachers to do in order to “form” learning for their students.
-A pre-test at the start of a lesson is a classic formative assessment.
-It tell the teacher how much a student knows and what the student is ready to learn.
+A pre-test at the start of a lesson is a common formative assessment.
+However, formative assessments can occur any time in the learning process.
+It tells the teacher how much a student knows and what the student is ready to learn.

 In Progress (IP): This is a description of student progress on a learning target or Power Standard.
 In this case, learning has not been assessed yet.
 You will see this in Empower for an overall course grade along with the in-progress grade of 2.0 to 4.0.
 The grade will be finalized at the conclusion of the course, or once the student has sufficiently demonstrated all of the required knowledge and skills.